Symploke Vol. 24 no. 2

 This essay proposes a historically material theory of resonance in experience and literature.
 Working against contemporary techno-deterministic assessments of sound, I argue for a historical, rather than individual, modality of listening – a collective acoustical unconscious.

-Understood in its technical expression, Faulkner’s literary acoustics helps us to draw out some of Benjamin’s more elliptical points regarding the acoustical unconscious.
+Understood in its technical expression, Faulkner’s literary acoustics helps us to interpret some of Benjamin’s more elliptical points regarding the acoustical unconscious.
 Both Faulkner and Benjamin teach us that the acoustical unconscious far exceeds the boundaries of the individual life.
 Faulkner crafted a narrative space that is a sensitive recording apparatus, more sensitive than any mechanical device.
 As history moves through narrative space and its radiophonic air, there are consequences for racial consciousness.
-In Faulkner’s narrative space, blackness becomes, above all, a sound-effect, or what I call a “fact of resonance” rather than of substance.
+In Faulkner’s narrative space, racial identity becomes, above all, a sound-effect, or what I call a “fact of resonance” rather than of substance.

 Thanks to the editors of the special issue in Materialisms and “Object Emotions”